 Building solid foundations is key in every foreign language you learn.
-Mastering the nitty-gritty of the basics will be your pathway to fluency, promise.
-That’s why today, we’ll cover the Italian definites (articoli determinativi) and especially, when using them and when not, and the key differences with the use of the English definite article, the.
+Mastering the nitty-gritty of the basics will be your pathway to fluency, I promise.
+That’s why today we’ll cover the Italian definite articles (articoli determinativi) and especially when to use them and when not, and the key differences with the use of the English definite article, the.

 - Il gatto – the cat